-95. To use Class B foam, a Class B foam concentrate must first be mixed with water.
+57. To use Class B foam, a Class B foam concentrate must first be mixed with water.

-96. Class B foam concentrate is typically sold in five-gallon containers that firefighters are responsible for storing on the fire engine and/or pouring into the foam bladder of the fire engine.
+58. Class B foam concentrate is typically sold in five-gallon containers that firefighters are responsible for storing on the fire engine and/or pouring into the foam bladder of the fire engine.
 To mix the foam concentrate and water from a fire engine that is not pre-plumbed for foam, an eductor must be placed in the foam concentrate to draw up the concentrate and mix it with water to create a thick, foamy substance.
 Firefighters are responsible for this process of preparing the foam, applying the foam and for cleaning the equipment (hoses, nozzles, etc.) after use.

-97. The process of preparing and applying Class B foam, applying the foam, and then cleaning the equipment after foam use causes exposure to PFAS through skin contact, inhalation, or ingestion (e.g., hand-to-mouth contact).
-The Class B foam containers used by the Firefighter Plaintiffs and their fire departments to mix and prepare the Class B foam for use did not say that the foam contains PFAS, and did not warn the Firefighter Plaintiffs of the serious health risks associated with exposure to PFAS.
+59. The process of preparing and applying Class B foam, applying the foam, and then cleaning the equipment after foam use causes exposure to PFAS through skin contact, inhalation, or ingestion (e.g., hand-to-mouth contact).
+The Class B foam containers used by Plaintiff and his fire department to mix and prepare the Class B foam for use did not say that the foam contains

+PFAS, and did not warn Plaintiff of the serious health risks associated with exposure to PFAS.

-98. Class B foam is used in fire extinguishment in a manner typical of routine methods of fire extinguishment-by being sprayed through a fire hose, appliance or nozzle.
+60. Class B foam is used in fire extinguishment in a manner typical of routine methods of fire extinguishment-by being sprayed through a fire hose, appliance or nozzle.

-99. The techniques used for "laying a blanket" of Class B foam in fire extinguishment include: banking the foam off a wall or vertical surface to agitate the foam before it covers the fire; or applying it to the ground surface where the fire is burning.
+61. The techniques used for "laying a blanket" of Class B foam in fire extinguishment include: banking the foam off a wall or vertical surface to agitate the foam before it covers the fire; or applying it to the ground surface where the fire is burning.
 In structure fires, it can also be necessary to spray the ceilings, walls and floors.
 Reapplication of foam is often necessary because the foam blanket will break down over a short time.

-100. These techniques are used routinely in firefighting training as well as in real-world fire extinguishment, and result in firefighters being sprayed or entirely soaked with Class B foam, walking in and through Class B foam (which can reach thigh- or even waist-high), or kneeling in Class B foam during use - all as depicted in the exemplar photographs below.
+62. These techniques are used routinely in firefighting training as well as in real-world fire extinguishment, and result in firefighters being sprayed or entirely soaked with Class B foam, walking in and through Class B foam (which can reach thigh- or even waist-high), or kneeling in Class B foam during use - all as depicted in the exemplar photographs below.
 As a result, the techniques cause exposure to PFAS through skin contact, inhalation, or ingestion (e.g., hand-to-mouth contact).

-101. As alleged herein, the Firefighter Plaintiffs used and/or were exposed to Class B foam in the ordinary course of performing their duties as it was intended to be used and in a foreseeable manner which exposed them to significant levels of PFAS.
+63. As alleged herein, Plaintiff used and/or was exposed to Class B foam in the ordinary course of performing his duties as it was intended to be used and in a foreseeable manner which exposed him to significant levels of PFAS.

-102. The Firefighter Plaintiffs did not know, and in the exercise of reasonable diligence, could not have known that the Class B foam they used and/or were exposed to in the course of performing their duties contained PFAS or PFAS-containing materials, and similarly did not know and could not have known that they routinely suffered exposure to PFAS or PFAS-containing materials in the Class B foam they used and/or were exposed to in performing their duties.
+64. Plaintiff did not know, and in the exercise of reasonable diligence, could not have known that the Class B foam he used and/or was exposed to in the course of performing his duties contained PFAS or PFAS-containing materials, and similarly did not know and could not have known that he routinely suffered exposure to PFAS or PFAS-containing materials in the Class B foam he used and/or was exposed to in performing his duties.

-103. These exposures to PFAS or PFAS-containing materials resulted in serious and lifethreatening diseases to the Firefighter Plaintiffs, and continue to pose a significant health threat to them given the bioaccumulation, pervasiveness and persistence of PFAS.
+65. These exposures to PFAS or PFAS-containing materials resulted in serious and lifethreatening diseases to Plaintiff, and continue to pose a significant health threat to him given the bioaccumulation, pervasiveness and persistence of PFAS.

-B. The Chemical Structure of PFAS Makes Them Harmful to Human Health as "precursors") degrade into different long-chain PFAS chemicals.14
+B. The Chemical Structure of PFAS Makes Them Harmful to Human Health